SURFscz/scitoken-surfsara/README.md

 # SciToken Web Library
 This demo has been built by using the Python version of the [Scitoken library](https://github.com/scitokens/scitokens).
 The current version of the library does not have OAuth2 server embedded.
 In order to run the Scitoken demo, you need an OAuth2 server that can issue `refresh tokens`.

-For the purposes of this demo, we used:
+For the purposes of this work, we used:

 * [Authlib](https://authlib.org/), an OAuth2 server
 * A fork of the [example OAuth2 server](https://github.com/fturkmen/example-oauth2-server) built by using authlib.
 The fork merely adds an interface fo verifying the validity of refresh tokens.

 ## Requirements
-Before running the demo, clone the OAuth2 server fork (feel free to put this to your own Dockerfile):
+Before running the server (that provides a frontend for the library), clone the OAuth2 server fork (feel free to put this to your own Dockerfile):

 ```bash
 git clone https://github.com/fturkmen/example-oauth2-server.git